Build-Week-Disney-Parent-1/BE-Disney-Parent/README.md

 ## GET /api/request/:id

-# Expected
+### Expected
-*You will just need to hit the URL that ends with the unique id*
+*You will just need to hit the URL that ends with the unique id with the auth token in the Header*

-# Return
+### Return
 ```
 {
     "id": 2,
-    "parent_id": 2,
+    "parent_id": 4,
-    "vol_id": 3,
+    "vol_id": null,
-    "meeting_location": "Critter Country",
+    "meeting_location": "Adventureland",
-    "ride": "Splash Mtn.",
+    "ride": "Jungle Cruise",
-    "time": "",
+    "time": null,
     "num_children": 3,
-    "message": "Allergic to peanuts"
+    "message": null,
+    "accepted": false
 }
 ```

 ## GET /api/request/user/:id

-# Expected
+### Expected
-*You will just need to hit the URL that ends with the unique user id*
+*You will just need to hit the URL that ends with the unique user id with the auth token in the Header*

-# Return
+### Return
 ```
 {
     "message": "List of requests for this user",
     "quests": [
         {
-            "id": 3,
+            "id": 2,
             "parent_id": 4,
-            "vol_id": 7,
+            "vol_id": null,
             "meeting_location": "Adventureland",
             "ride": "Jungle Cruise",
-            "time": "12:15 PM",
+            "time": null,
             "num_children": 3,
-            "message": "Allergic to peanuts"
+            "message": null,
+            "accepted": false
         },
         {
             "id": 4,
             "parent_id": 4,
             "vol_id": null,
-            "meeting_location": "Adventureland",
+            "meeting_location": "Tomorrowland",
-            "ride": "Jungle Cruise",
+            "ride": "Star Tours",
             "time": null,
-            "num_children": 3,
+            "num_children": 5,
-            "message": null
+            "message": null,
+            "accepted": false
         }
     ]
 }